A family story by Theodore Modis

 In the mid 1950s the first local radio station made its appearance in Florina, the little town of northern western Greece where we lived.
 One of the first programs the radio station aired was an interview with Paraskevi Modis.
 I remember the radio-station staff showing up at my house with some cumbersome equipment they called tape recorders.
 They were interested in my grandfather’s life, and in particular they wanted that Paraskevi sing for them the folkloric grassroots song that emerged spontaneously when her husband was assassinated.
 She did, they recorded it, and then played it back to her.
 That was it!
 She went into a crisis about the “devil machine that took her voice” and the next day she snapped into her fantasy world.

-At he turn of the 19th century my grandfather, Theodore Modis, was a prominent merchant of Monastiri (today Bitola in the Former Yugoslavian Republic of Macedonia), a commercial junction in the southern Balkans under Turkish occupation at that time.
+At the turn of the 19th century my grandfather, Theodore Modis, was a prominent merchant of Monastiri (today Bitola in the Republic of North Macedonia), a commercial junction in the southern Balkans under Turkish occupation at that time.
 Turbulence was brewing, however, as the Turks were preparing to leave.
 The Ottoman Empire retracted leaving behind disputed land.
 Greeks, Bulgars, Albanians, and Serbs organized themselves into committatos.
 My grandfather was head of the Greek committato.

 The publicized funeral of Theodore Modis in Monastiri in 1904.